-The information published by PublicCA under Section 2.2 is primarily provided for browser inquiries by subscribers and relying parties.
-As a result, access control should be implemented when providing access for viewing to guarantee repository security and maintain accessibility and availability.
+The information published by PublicCA under Section 2.2 is primarily provided for inquiring by subscribers and relying parties.
+PublicCA implements access control where it provides read-only access to prevent anyone from unauthorized writing operation, which would put repository security in risk.